doubtfire-lms/doubtfire.io/guides/unit-chair/create-manage-units.md

 # Groups

-See the "Student Management" guide for information on creating and managing student groups in Doubtfire.
+See the [Student Management guide](/guides/enrol-manage-students) for information on creating and managing student groups in Doubtfire.